 There will be an initial interview with the Composition and Music Technology faculty to review the student’s background to determine the best course of study, based on the student’s interests and previous coursework.
 Students should regard all members of the faculty as advisors throughout the period of their degree studies.

-This program requires 18 units for those who matriculate with a master’s degree and 27 units for those entering with a bachelor’s degree only.
+(18 units for those who matriculate with a Master’s degree and 27 units for those entering with a Bachelor’s degree only)

 Applied Composition (6-9 units)

 All students will take Applied Composition (MUS_COMP 512) per quarter of their coursework.

 MUSICOL 400: Graduate Review of Music History

 MUS_COMP 439: Materials of Music 1900-1947